Shared reading: Method

 In primary grades, the teacher reads while the children are encouraged to read along.
 The more familiar the text, the more the teachers asks of the students in terms of reading, talking and answering questions about the reading.
 In upper grades, the teacher reads the text aloud after stating a focus, and then re-reads the text, asking questions specific to the focus of choice (and may ask students to join).
 The focus may include things like: analysis, predictions, drawing inferences, grammar and punctuation, vocabulary development, questioning, literacy elements, critical thinking, phrasing, fluency, intonation, character and plot development.

-According to Morrow (2009), shared reading usually begins with a teacher reading from a Big Book so that everyone can see the text.
+Shared reading usually begins with a teacher reading from a big book so that everyone can see the text.
 Stories that have predictable plots are best because students can participate early on in the shared reading experience.
 During the first reading, students should simply listen to the story.
 The teacher might use a pointer to demonstrate directionality in text and one-to-one correspondence.
-As the text is read multiple times, students should begin to participate by chanting, making predictions, providing key words that are important in the story or participating in echo reading.
-Morrow (2009) also suggests to tape-record shared book readings and make it available for students to listen to at another time.
-"This activity provides a familiar and fluent model for reading with good phrasing and intonation for children to emulate" (Morrow, 2009, p.
-199).
+As the text is read multiple times, students should begin to participate by chanting, making predictions, providing key words that are important in the story or participating in echo reading. also suggests to tape-record shared book readings and make it available for students to listen to at another time.
+"This activity provides a familiar and fluent model for reading with good phrasing and intonation for children to emulate".